 Your financial aid award may change if you receive awards from sources outside of Emmanuel College, including private scholarships, tuition remission, veterans education benefits, or other aid after you submitted your financial aid applications.

 It is the College's policy to reduce unmet financial need before reducing institutional grant aid or federal campus-based funds.
 You are responsible for providing documentation of outside awards and for ensuring the funds are sent to our office.

 Satisfactory Academic Progress

 To continue receiving financial aid, students must maintain satisfactory academic progress.
-Students must successfully complete 21 credits each year and maintain a cumulative GPA of 2.0 after their sophomore year in order to be eligible for financial assistance.
+This means students must successfully complete 21 credits each year, and maintain a cumulative GPA of 2.0 after their sophomore year, in order to be eligible for financial assistance.
 Please refer to the Emmanuel College Academic Catalog for more information concerning satisfactory academic progress.

 Withdrawal(s) and Leaves of Absence